 Chapter 1: Basics of live-in care

-Live-in care is a way of providing home care whereby a professional carer moves into the same house as the person/people requiring care and is present 24/7.
-While the carer is in the house they can support the individual with their needs and help them to live as much of a normal life as possible, giving everyone peace of mind knowing that someone is there to take care of any issues that might arise.
+A live-in carer is a type of professional carer that moves into the same house as the person/people requiring care and is present 24/7.
+While the live-in carer is in the house they can support the individual with their needs and help them to live as much of a normal life as possible, giving everyone peace of mind knowing that someone is there to take care of any issues that might arise.

 Who is live-in care for?

-Live-in care can be a very cost-effective way to provide elderly care to an older person that whishes to stay in their own home .
+Live-in care can be a very cost-effective way to provide elderly care to an older person that wishes to stay in their own home.
 A live-in carer can also support someone with a physical disability.
 Live-in care might be right for people with some of the following requirements:

 - Personal care (washing, dressing, toileting, etc)